Keeping the Craic Safe & Sound 🎶

 What are the Celtic Nations?

 The seven Celtic nations are at the extreme reaches of the original Roman Empire.
 They are the regions of Europe that were left unconquered by the Romans during the first Century, due mainly to the fierce resistance put up by the Celts and the relatively inhospitable lands that they occupied.
-The seven nations are Ireland; Scotland; Wales; the Isle of Man (a small island between England and Ireland); Cornwall (a county in the extreme west of England); Brittany (Peninsula in Northwest France) and Galicia (a region of northern Spain).
+The seven nations are Ireland; Scotland; Wales; the Isle of Man (a small island between England and Ireland); Cornwall (a county in the extreme west of England); Brittany (Peninsula in western France) and Galicia (a region of northern Spain just north of Portugal).

 Do the Irish have Clans?